Starlight-JS/starlight/docs/gc/rooting.md

 - `WeakRef<T>`

-Note that JsValue can contain pointers internallly even though they are not pointer types.
+Note that JsValue can contain pointers internally even though they are not pointer types.

-If you use these types directly, or create structs or arrays that contain them, you must follow the rules set out in this guide.
+If you use these types directly or create structs or arrays that contain them, you must follow the rules set out in this guide.
 If you do not your program will not work correctly - if it works at all.

 ## GC things on the stack

 ### `GcPointer<T>`,`T:Trace`,`WeakRef<T>`,`JsValue`

 All GC thing pointers on the stack (i.e local variables and paramters to functions) must use `Rooted<T>` type or be a reference to `Rooted<T>`.
 This is a generic structure where the generic parameter is the type GC can trace (i.e `GcPointer<T>`), this means you can have any type that implements `Trace` stored in `Rooted<T>`.
-For creating new locals `roo!` macro should be used.
+For creating new locals `letroot!` macro should be used.
 ## GC things on the heap

 ### `GcPointer<T>`,`WeakRef<T>`

 GC thing pointers on the heap must be wrapped in a `GcPointer<T>` or in `WeakRef<T>`. `GcPointer<T>` and `WeakRef<T>` pointers must also continue to be traced in the normal way, which is covered below.
+## Conservative roots

+Starlight has support for conservative root scanning but if your type boxes some of heap pointers you still have to use `letroot!` but otherwise you do not need to use `letroot!`.
 ## Tracing

 All GC pointers stored on the heap must be traced.
 For regular runtime `Trace`able objects, this is normally done by storing them in slots, which are automatically traced by the GC